If you’re thinking of letting your home you’ll know that the process can be complex and time consuming.

 For tenants, finding a rental property online is now by far the most common way to search for somewhere to live.
 Research from Rightmove has shown that as many as 92% of tenants search for a property in this way.
 Rightmove and Zoopla are the two biggest players in this space with Rightmove in particular holding 77% of the market.
 Using a letting agent who will advertise your property on these sites will be crucial to ensure you receive the online exposure you need to find the right tenant for your property.
 Some properties have been known to be rented within 48 hours of being posted on these sites.

 Getting professional photos of your property makes a real difference in the way your property is presented and can help you find the right tenants quicker.
 It isn’t just a case of using a better camera.
 A professional photographer will be able to choose the best angle, lighting and accentuate the spaces in your property.
 As even mobile phone screens are now high resolution, having good quality, sharp and vibrant photos is more important than ever.
 Research from Upad has shown that professional photography leads to a proven to increase of as much as 8 times the number of tenant enquiries.

-Buying a premium listing on any of the major property listing sites can help get your property in front of a greater number of potential tenants and help you fill your property quickly.
-Premium listings often mean you appear at the top of search results and you have the opportunity to display more photos to help sell your property.
+Buying a featured listing on the largest property listing site, Rightmove, can help get your property in front of a greater number of potential tenants and help you fill your property quickly.
+Featured Listings mean your property remains at the top of search results and you have the opportunity to display more photos to help sell your property.

 Before your new tenants sign on the dotted line thorough tenant referencing is a must for protecting you, and your biggest asset.
 It’s best to get this done by a professional referencing company who’ll check a tenant’s credit history, previous landlord and current employment.
 It’s generally accepted that the tenant pays for this to happen however, some landlords do decide to absorb this cost.